Methodology

 Overview

-ChiralCall predicts the historically favored eutomer (the more pharmacologically active enantiomer) within validated compound classes, using a proprietary first-principles computational method.
+ChiralCall predicts the historically favored eutomer (the more pharmacologically active enantiomer) within validated compound classes, using a proprietary validated structural classification method.
 Predictions reflect the dominant stereochemical preference reported in peer-reviewed pharmacological literature — typically the enantiomer with superior potency at the primary therapeutic target.

 Validation Protocol